Wadebridge is a Historic Market Town Providing Convenience and Entertainment in a Charming Setting

 A Town Centre With a Host of Independent Shops and Businesses

-There are a lot of small inpendent retailers bringing colour to Wadebridge’s streets so if we have missed any our apologies.
+There are a lot of small inpendent retailers bringing colour to Wadebridge’s streets so apologies in advance if we have passed any by in our round up.
 We’re always open to new suggestions so if you come across a business we’ve missed please let us know and we’ll make sure to feature them here too!

 Some of our favourite foodie shops include Baker Tom’s delicious artisan bakery, the exquisite delicatessen and cafe at Relish, Elixir Health Foods for all sorts of nutritious goodies and the stellar independent fruit and veg wholesalers right in the centre of town.